 For over 30 years, the Lethbridge Symphony has provided talented young musicians from across Alberta a unique biennial opportunity to perform in competition for our supportive audiences.
-The Young Artist Competition was started in 1985 through the generosity of the Helen Johnson Memorial Fund, and the winner receives an invitation to play as a guest soloist with the Lethbridge Symphony Orchestra in the next concert season, as well as a generous cash prize provided by Mark & Bev Bellamy.
+The Young Artist Competition was started in 1985 through the generosity of the Helen Johnson Memorial Fund, and the winner receives an invitation to play as a guest soloist with the Lethbridge Symphony Orchestra in the next concert season, as well as a generous cash prize.

 The competition is open to all classical music performers (piano, strings, voice, winds, brass, and percussion).
 Applicants’ place of regular music study OR permanent address must be in Alberta, and they must be studying music at a Royal Conservatory of Music Grade 10 or equivalent level as of their date of application.

 In addition, competitors MUST be full-time students (as defined by the institution they are attending), currently enrolled in an accredited school (i.e. primary or secondary) or post-secondary institution of some sort.
 Competitors who discontinue, lose, or otherwise give up their student status prior to the Live Finals in September 2020 are automatically disqualified.

 Candidates must specify one or more proposed solo works to be performed with the Lethbridge Symphony during the 2021-2022 Season; all proposed works are subject to approval by the Music Director.
 Should there be an issue with a proposed solo work, the candidate will be informed by August 1, 2020.